DiogoLemes/Browser-Extension/README.md

 # Browser-Extension
-side project of a Chrome based browser extension for learning
+side project of a Firefox based browser extension for learning